Medically reviewed on Sep 6, 2018

 You should not use Mimvey if you have had a hysterectomy, or if you have: undiagnosed vaginal bleeding, liver disease, a bleeding disorder, if you will have major surgery, or if you have ever had a heart attack, a stroke, a blood clot, or cancer of the breast, uterus/cervix, or vagina.

 Do not use if you are pregnant.

-Using this medicine can increase your risk of blood clots, stroke, or heart attack.
-Estradiol and norethindrone should not be used to prevent heart disease, stroke, or dementia.
-Long-term use may increase your risk of cancer of the breast, uterus, or ovaries.
+Using this medicine can increase your risk of blood clots, stroke, heart attack, or cancer of the breast, uterus, or ovaries.
+Mimvey should not be used to prevent heart disease, stroke, or dementia.

 Before taking this medicine